rolfen/apt-history/RollbackNotes.md

+Here we discuss a *potential* implementation for rolling back APT operations.

+## Discussion

 When uninstalling a package, it would be nice to check whether this package is a dependency or suggests/recommends of a subsequently installed package, in which case it would better be kept.

 Example: